Braves vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Luis Arraez and others when the Miami Marlins host the Atlanta Braves at LoanDepot park on Tuesday at 6:40 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Luis Arraez and others are listed when the Atlanta Braves visit the Miami Marlins at LoanDepot park on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!